w3c/reffy/README.md

 Some notes:

 * The crawler may take some time
 * The crawler uses a local cache for HTTP exchanges.
-It will create and fill a `cache` subfolder in particular.
+It will create and fill a `.cache` subfolder in particular.

 ## Reffy's tools